Tutte Short Exact Sequences of Graphs: The Toppling Tutte Short Exact Sequence

 \subsection{Complex Property}

 In this subsection, we show that the toppling Tutte sequence in Theorem \ref{Tutteses_theo} is a complex of $R_e$-modules.
-At homological degree zero and two, this is immediate.
-Only homological degree one requires an argument.
-For homological degree one, we show the following proposition.
+At homological degree zero and two, this property is immediate.
+Only homological degree one requires an argument and we address it in the following proposition.